yasumat/NormMinimization/README.md

 See examples for more.

-### Examples

-Here we show a few examples for using this implementation. # More to come...

-#### Polynomial fitting with regularization - ex01.py
+### Example 1: Polynomial fitting with regularization - ex01.py

 We take an example of polynomial fitting.
 Suppose we have data points in the x-y plane and wish to fit a polynomial function of degree <img src="http://latex.codecogs.com/gif.latex?d"/> to the data points: